 33. The Best of Archie

-- As celebration of Archie Comics' 70th year, a compilation of the funniest comic strips from 70 years ago til present was published.
+As a celebration of Archie Comics' 70th year, a compilation of the funniest comic strips from 70 years ago till the present was published.
 It even includes other characters like Sabrina the Teenage Witch and Josie and the Pussycats.
 You can actually see the development of the comics from an oldie Archie to modern Archie.
 The humor might be off due to times but the quality of this comic never fails.

 34. Shopaholic and Baby by Sophie Kinsella